jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 Our results demonstrate that mid-layer averaging substantially outperforms final-layer embeddings and provide practical guidelines for layer selection in protein analysis.

+### 1.4 Key Contributions

+This work makes four key contributions to the field:

+1. **Novel methodology**: We demonstrate that averaging mid-to-late transformer layers (20-33) in ESM-2 outperforms the standard final-layer approach by 32% for functional classification.
+This challenges the widespread default practice in protein ML and provides a generalizable optimization strategy.

+2. **Rigorous evaluation**: We implement homology-aware train/test splits (CD-HIT 40% identity clustering) to prevent data leakage, correcting our initial random-split accuracy from 79.7% (inflated) to 74.9% (true generalization).
+This ~5% correction demonstrates the importance of proper evaluation protocols.

+3. **Unsupervised-guided optimization**: We show that unsupervised clustering serves as an effective label-free feature validation method, guiding selection of domain extraction and layer strategies that improve both clustering (6.8× baseline) and downstream supervised performance.

+4. **Complete reproducibility**: We provide full data provenance (tool versions, parameters, processing steps), saved train/test splits, and mathematical formulations for all operations, enabling exact reproduction and extension of our findings.

+**Practical impact**: Our layer selection finding applies to any ESM-2 application (not just kinases), potentially improving performance across diverse protein analysis tasks with minimal computational cost.

 ---

 ## 2. Methods